 If you haven’t tried baking with chickpea flour yet, these chewy chocolate chip chickpea flour cookies are an easy way to start.
 They’re sweet and chocolaty with a hint of saltiness.
-These cookies are gluten-free, vegan, grain-free, and totally satisfying.
+This chickpea flour cookie recipe is gluten free, vegan, grain free, and totally satisfying.

 This recipe calls for almond butter, but you can substitute any other nut or seed butter you prefer.
 Just be sure that it doesn’t contain any added sugar or salt.

 These cookies are sweetened with maple syrup.
-You can substitute honey (if you don’t need these cookies to be vegan).
+You can substitute other liquid sweeteners such as agave if you prefer.

-I used dairy-free dark chocolate chips in this recipe but chopped dark chocolate works well too if you prefer.
+I used dairy-free dark chocolate chips in these cookies but chopped dark chocolate works well too if you prefer.

 How to make them

-These chickpea flour cookies are quick and easy to make.
+This chickpea flour cookie recipe is quick and easy to make.
 Start by preheating the oven, then add the almond butter, maple syrup, pure vanilla extract, vinegar, and salt to a large mixing bowl.

 Next you’ll add the chickpea flour, baking soda, and dairy-free dark chocolate chips, then use your hands to mix and knead until a dough is formed (this is a sticky job so wear disposable gloves if you prefer).